tijayfly/robotbox/README.md

 IMPORTANT!
 Unlike the default auto box, you will need to shift from N to 1st yourself.

 # Additional
-RobotBox has been tested with the Lotus Elise and BMW Z4 road cars.
+RobotBox has been tested with the Lotus Elise, Mazda MX-5, Toyota Supra and BMW Z4 road cars.
 Please feel free to test with other cars, file bug reports, record videos, make PRs etc.